Recent Advances on Neural Network Pruning at Initialization: Introduction

 \section{Introduction}

-Network architecture design is a central topic when developing neural networks for various artificial intelligence tasks, especially in today's deep learning era~\cite{LecBenHin15,schmidhuber2015deep}.
-The conventional wisdom from learning theory suggests that the best generalization comes from a good trade-off between sample size and \emph{model complexity}~\cite{vapnik2013nature}, which implies to use neural networks of \textit{proper} sizes.
+Network architecture design is a central topic when developing neural networks for various artificial intelligence tasks, especially in deep learning~\cite{LecBenHin15,schmidhuber2015deep}.
+The wisdom from learning theory suggests that the best generalization comes from a good trade-off between sample size and model complexity~\cite{kearns1994introduction,vapnik2013nature}, which implies to use neural networks of \textit{proper} sizes.
 However, it is non-trivial to know in practice what size fits properly. \textit{Over-parameterized} networks are thus preferred due to their abundant expressivity when tackling complex real-world problems.
-In deep learning era, this rule-of-thumb is even more pronounced not only because we are handling more complex problems, but also over-parameterized networks are observed easier to optimize (with proper regularization)~\cite{Simonyan2014Very} and possibly lead to better generalization~\cite{soltanolkotabi2018theoretical,allen2019learning,zou2020gradient} than their compact counterparts.
+In deep learning era, this rule-of-thumb is even more pronounced not only because we are handling more complex problems, but also over-parameterized networks are observed easier to optimize (with proper regularization)~\cite{Simonyan2014Very,resnet} and possibly lead to better generalization~\cite{soltanolkotabi2018theoretical,allen2019learning,zou2020gradient} than their compact counterparts.

-However, over-parameterization brings cost in either testing or training phase, such as excessive model footprint, slow inference speed, extra model transportation and energy cost.
+However, over-parameterization brings cost in either testing or training phase, such as excessive model footprint, slow inference speed, extra model transportation and energy consumption.
 As a remedy, \textbf{neural network pruning} is proposed to remove unnecessary connections or neurons in a neural network without seriously compromising the performance.
 A typical pruning pipeline comprises 3 steps~\cite{Ree93}: (1) \textbf{pretraining} a (redundant) dense model $\Rightarrow$ (2) \textbf{pruning} the dense model to a sparse one $\Rightarrow$ (3) \textbf{finetuning} the sparse model to regain performance.
 Namely, pruning is considered as a \textit{post-processing} solution to fix the side-effect brought by pretraining the dense model.
 This post-processing paradigm of pruning has been practiced for more than 30 years and well covered by many surveys, \eg, a relatively outdated survey~\cite{Ree93}, recent surveys of pruning alone~\cite{gale2019state,blalock2020state,hoefler2021sparsity} or as a sub-topic under the umbrella of model compression and acceleration~\cite{sze2017efficient,cheng2018recent,cheng2018model,deng2020model}.